|

 problem was solved by laying a footpath across one side of the

-Island (right), and constructing a temporary fence at the side of it
+Island (above), and constructing a temporary fence at the side of it

 during the festival weekend to